 Gluten free Riomaggiore

-Veciu Muin: We ate dinner here twice (our first and last night) as it became clear by our last night that Veciu Muin is the best and most reliable gluten free dinner we were going to find in Cinque Terre.
+We ate dinner at Veciu Muin twice (our first and last night).
+It became clear by our last night that Veciu Muin is the best and most reliable gluten free dinner we were going to find in Cinque Terre.
 It’s a simple and unpretentious place, further up the main road so more quiet than other restaurants.
 You don’t need a reservation, but I would recommend it as there aren’t many other options if you can’t get a table.

 Gluten Free Manarola